logo

 3. Carl von Linne IQ

-Linnaeus was born at Rshult, Smland's countryside in southern Sweden.
+Linnaeus was born at Rashult, Smaland's countryside in southern Sweden.
 He got the majority of his further studies at Uppsala University, where he began lecturing in botany in 1730.
 Between 1735 to 1738, he stayed in the Netherlands, where he studied and produced the first version of his Systema Naturae.
 He afterwards returned to Sweden, where he became a professor of medicine and botany at the University of Uppsala.

 Carl von Linne IQ 167

-He was despatched on multiple travels in Sweden in the 1740s to locate and identify flora and animals.
+He was dispatched on multiple travels in Sweden in the 1740s to locate and identify flora and animals.
 He continued to gather and identify animals, plants, and minerals in the 1750s and 1760s, while also publishing many volumes.
 At the time of his death, he was one of Europe's most renowned scientists.

-"Tell him I know no greater guy on earth," philosopher Jean-Jacques Rousseau wrote.
 "With the exception of Shakespeare and Spinoza, I know no one among the dead who has impacted me more profoundly," wrote Johann Wolfgang von Goethe.
-"Linnaeus was in truth a poet who happened to become a naturalist," Swedish novelist August Strindberg stated.
+"Linnaeus was in truth a poet who happened to become a naturalist," Swedish novelist August Strindberg stated.Linnaeus has been dubbed the "Prince of Botanists" and "The Pliny of the North."
+He is also regarded as one of the forefathers of contemporary ecology.

 The acronym L. is used in botany and zoology to denote Linnaeus as the authority for a species' name.
 The abbreviation "Linn." can be encountered in earlier writings.
 Linnaeus' remains are the type specimen for the species Homo sapiens, according to the International Code of Zoological Nomenclature, because he examined only himself.

-The relationship between the museum and the private collection was unofficial, and a regular supply of material from Linnean students was integrated into the private collection rather than the museum.
 Linnaeus believed his work reflected nature's harmony, and he stated in 1754 that "the planet is then nothing but a museum of the all-wise creator's works, separated into three rooms."
 He had made his own land into a miniature version of the "global museum."

 This collection was donated by her grandson King Gustav IV Adolf (1778–1837) to the museum in Uppsala in 1804.
 Another important collection in this respect was that of her husband King Adolf Fredrik (1710–1771) (in the Linnean sources known as "Museum Adolphi Friderici" or "Mus.
 Ad.
-Fr."), the wet parts (alcohol collection) of which were later donated to the Royal Swedish Academy of Sciences, and is today housed in the Swedish Museum of Natural History at Stockholm.
+Fr."), the wet parts (alcohol collection) of which were later donated to the Royal Swedish Academy of Sciences, and are today housed in the Swedish Museum of Natural History at Stockholm.
 The dry material was transferred to Uppsala.

 If you are curious whether you own IQ, you can take part in IQ tests on websites IQ-test.net or reputable educational centers which specialize in IQ measurement to identify your own IQ scores.